Eloise1988/TWITCH/README.md

 # TWITCH
-Checks is twitch stream is online and send a notification to Telegram
+Checks if twitch stream is online and sends a notification to Telegram